 Everyday Classroom Strategies and Practices for Supporting Children With Autism Spectrum Disorders

-This practical approach to working with students with autism spectrum disorders helps demystify the processes needed to help these students succeed and gives teachers the supports to plan appropriately for them.
-Adopted by several schools and districts, this timely autism spectrum disorder resource clearly communicates how to create a classroom in which every learner succeeds with specific and easy-to-implement strategies for students who require minimal supports, as well as those who require more intense interventions.
+There is no classroom paraprofessional in this model.
+The ASD Nest Program serves students with autism spectrum disorder and typically-developing students in a co-teaching model.
+No classroom paraprofessional participates in this model.
+Adopted by the New York City Public Schools and the country of Denmark, this evidence-based approach shows how children with ASD can be successful in general education settings.
+This timely resource clearly communicates how to create a classroom in which every learner succeeds with specific and easy-to-implement strategies for students who require minimal supports, as well as those who require more intense interventions.
 In compliance with current trends in education, it incorporates evidence-based practices, positive behavior supports, and uses Response to Intervention (RtI).
 The proper education allows educational professionals and other important caretakers to provide individuals with autism spectrum disorder with proper care.

 MEET THE AUTHORS

 Jamie D. Bleiweiss, PhD, is an assistant professor in the Department of Special Education at Hunter College, where she teaches in the Early Childhood Special Education master’s degree program.
 She has extensive clinical experience working with children, families, and professionals in a variety of community and educational settings, serving as a behavior specialist for several agencies and programs throughout the New York metropolitan area, including the New York City Department of Education’s ASD Nest Program.
 At Hunter College, Dr. Bleiweiss directs the ASD Nest Program’s Summer Training Institute under contract from the NYC Department of Education.